 You might be doing a startup in marketing while someone else might be doing a startup in financials.
 You might be able to share each other’s products, be customers of each others for free and help each other sell.
-There’s all kinds of opportunities in this sort of incubation environment and Fishburners is a good example of that in Sydney, but they’re all around the place.
+There’s all kinds of opportunities in this sort of incubation environment they’re everywhere.

 It’s important to be careful of the places and communities in which you choose to reside.
 Some have sloppy work ethic culture.
 (Read about Puppy Culture here).
 It can rub off.
 Between 1995 and 2010 startups worked pretty hard.
 I feel like 2010 – 2019 has seen a softening in work ethic fuelled by late arrivals seeking the startup dream – the wrong reason to start a business.
 This coupled with lots of free cash and investors desperate to park their money has lead to the pre-stages of the DotCom 2.0 crash around the corner (IMAO).

 Accelerators are good to like Y Combinator.
 It’s a lot more structured than co-working.
 Incubators are kind of providing operational support and also some mentoring through an ecosystem type mentoring approach where you learn from your peers.
 Accelerators are more targeted and give you more purist sales and marketing and specific mentors and more structured way.
 So it’s the next level up from incubators and I think one of the best ones now is the co-investor approach.
 Pollenizer in Australia was a great example of that in the past.
 There are negatives though.
 They tend to drag you down the same cliche approaches to funding rounds approach to growing your business.
 Finding founders, Angels eventually VC’s etc.